joeodx/AZURE_cloud/VM_Scale_set/README.md

 ![](/images/imageadded.jpg)

-6. next change your virtual network to your own and make sure you have the correct ports in the network interface
+6. Next change your virtual network to your own and make sure you have the correct ports in the network interface

 ![](/images/network.jpg)